dennisvandam/topo_grand_canyon/README.md

 ## Notes
 - Initially tried converting downloaded PDF versions of maps into SVG files but that generated image files.
 A bitmap to vector conversion on those generated disparate files to be linked together.

-- With a little searching, I found a great writeup at theshamblog link (see below).
+- With a little searching, I found a great writeup at theshamblog (see link below).
 It describes the process of pulling GIS information and breaking it up using QGIS mapping software.

 - QGIS works on a data set that creates topographic paths across the entire map.
 It can create topographic maps and then generate an SVG for each individual path.
 I color coded each elevation path and used Inkscape to separate each topo into its own file.

+- I used recycled some white paper stock, cereal boxes, and some Trex decking I had lying around.
+It uses a surprising number of layers so it burned up quite a few old pieces of cardboard box.

 ## Project Type
 - Laser cutter